nest-desktop/nest-desktop/docs/user/usage-advance/model-view.rst

 First, choose a simulation to see the neuronal response to a specific stimulus device.

-Then start the simulation by clicking on the :bdg-primary-line:`SIMULATE` button.
+Then start the simulation by clicking on the :bdg:`SIMULATE` button.

 You can use the code editor to see changes in activity.